-Over the past years, I used various platforms and operating systems either stand-alone or Web-based, benchmarking the most suitable applications, tweaks, and tools for my work.
-My major goal is to be efficient in various situations, producing the best results in every platform I might use (primarily I use Windows 7, along with Mac OS X, Ubuntu and numerous Web applications for various tasks, both business and personal).
+Over the past years, I used various platforms and operating systems either stand-alone or Web-based, bench-marking the most suitable applications, tweaks, and tools for my work.
+My major goal is to be efficient in various situations, producing the best results in every platform I might use (primarily I use Microsoft Windows, along with Mac OS X, Ubuntu, and numerous Web applications for various tasks, both business and personal).

 Why The Applications And Tools Approach?

 Having led an, as usual, over-scheduled life, I have to find ways to manage everyday tasks in a consistent way to achieve an equilibrium between business and personal life.

 During this process, I found some applications and tools indispensable from my toolkit.

 How Do I Choose?

 My “choice matrix” includes elements as durability and support of the chosen tool, application or services, cost, cross operation (the operation across different computing platforms), functionality, value-added elements provided, easy of usage, parameterization, customization & configuration (I’m a big fan of customizing every tool to your requirements, approach, and needs !!!) and other factors (as you can see below).